Walt-H/real-python-interview-question/README.md

 The task is pretty open ended, so you can print what you please as long as it gives relevant information as described in the task.

-In addition, you'll notice a lot of little caveats in the JSON payloadds, and it's really up to you to decide what parts you include or exclude in your output.
+In addition, you'll notice a lot of little caveats in the JSON payloads, and it's really up to you to decide what parts you include or exclude in your output.

 # My Solution
 The following was used for my submission: